Author: Douglas Niles

 Robyn, our erstwhile female lead from the previous series, is the best of the lot.
 She’s now the queen of the Moonshae Isles, and she mixes a wise, regal presence with occasional moments of genuine warmth, like her concern for her daughters.
 I wish she’d gotten more time in this novel, since it’s refreshing to spend time with a competent, smart character who has potentially interesting problems.
 She goes out of focus very hard once the sea voyage begins, though, occasionally rousing herself to cast some magic in battle scenes but providing little in the way of dialogue.

-Her sister Dierdre’s fall from grace isn’t particularly compelling.
+Her sister Deirdre’s fall from grace isn’t particularly compelling.
 She’s accumulating arcane power at an accelerated rate, mysteriously achieving in weeks what would take an ordinary mage years, and it’s a cause for great concern to her family — but apparently not quite concerning enough for anyone to investigate or do anything about it.
 Her character development is hamstrung in this book because she spends much of it hiding alone in a library and watching events through her mirror rather than interacting with the other characters.
 How is she supposed to show off her jealousy, simmering anger, and teenage angst if she doesn’t have anyone to emote to?
-The only personality traits she gets to demonstrate are “flat emotional affect” and “likes to study,” which seems like a pity — I think her “tempted by evil” thread is the most potentially interesting character arc here, but it doesn’t get the time or attention it needs.
-She seems to serve only as a deus ex machina who will occasionally teleport into hopeless scenes and save the day, then disappear again.
+The only personality traits she gets to demonstrate are “flat emotional affect” and “likes to study,” which is a pity.
+I think her “tempted by evil” thread is the most potentially interesting character arc here, but it doesn’t get the time or attention it needs.
+Instead, she seems to serve only as a deus ex machina who will occasionally teleport into hopeless scenes and save the day, then disappear again.

 Keane, the royal daughters’ tutor, returns here and wow, his budding romantic moments with Alicia are a wee bit creepy.